oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 | Progress 25% | Version: x.x.x | Start: 2006 | Assigned to: Kai-Uwe Behrmann |
 ||

--   extraction of colorimetric informations from a profile like primaries, gamma or profile type
+-   (obsolete) extraction of colorimetric informations from a profile like primaries, gamma or profile type

 ### Settings and Policies